huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 - PageUp and PageDown proformances seem to be faster than other browsers.

 - I often hate that I can't select a word and press Ctrl+F to find the word in Edge.
 I have to copy and paste it into the search text box.
 But Vivaldi can do this.
+I mean yes the first time you search a word, both browsers can do it.
+But if you search another word by Ctrl + F again, Edge will not change its searching word.

 - TBH, I don't care many of it's other unique features, They might be useful but the no-flash-from-white-to-black feature is enough.
 I'm better off already.